imfallah/Maze-Paint_Game/README.md

 If you like MazePaint, consider giving the repository a ⭐ on GitHub.

-Your support helps the project grow!
+Every star helps the project gain visibility and motivates further development.

----

 <p align="center">